Working with workflows

 Create a workflow

-A workflow can be created on any event in Nordcraft.
+You can create a workflown on any event in Nordcraft.
 This can be a standard JavaScript event on an element, a custom event on a component or lifecycle events like On load

 or On attribute change